 Surfboard Rental in Sri Lanka

-If you enjoy curries and fish, then you’ll be in food heaven in Sri Lanka.
+If you enjoy curries and fish, then you’ll be in food heaven when surfing Sri Lanka.
 There’s also plenty of choice for vegans and vegetarians, with lentil, dhal and rice dishes often featuring on menus.

 For the latest in ultra-cool, Ceylon Sliders is a popular surfer hangout in Weligama.
 The café serves lots of familiar foods, from delicious burgers to healthy vegan salads and unmissable smoothies.
-Another cheap and cheerful tourist spot is Aloha, a friendly hangout with food you’ll recognise; from omelettes to pasta and avocado on toast.
+Another cheap and cheerful tourist spot is Aloha, a friendly hangout with food you’ll recognize; from omelets to pasta and avocado on toast.

 Colombo is however the destination for foodies to flock to.
 The Fat Crab in Colombo is all about the beach vibes, best experienced in the evening.
 Seafood lovers will rejoice at the crab-based menu delivering fishy delights including Malaysian Fish Head Curry and Black Pepper Crab.

-For something more authentic, Cool Spot in Hikkaduwa is a family-run restaurant which serves up local catches of the day.
+For something more authentic, Cool Spot in Hikkaduwa is a family-run restaurant that serves up local catches of the day.

 There’s plenty of options to suit all wallets in Sri Lanka.
 You’ll also find that your money goes further here, making it possible to either go higher-end or making savings and stay within budget.

 A beachfront surfer’s retreat offering affordable luxury is Dreamsea Surf Camp Sri Lanka.
-Uniquely fusing Asian design with a touch of boho, it somehow works, delivering unrivalled tranquillity, from around $70 a night.
+Uniquely fusing Asian design with a touch of boho, it somehow works, delivering unrivaled tranquillity, from around $70 a night.

-For all-out luxury, Hotel Tri is a welcoming and chilled-out retreat, with doubles starting from $260 a night.
+For all-out luxury when surfing Sri Lanka, Hotel Tri is a welcoming and chilled-out retreat, with doubles starting from $260 a night.
 With luxury trappings and Ayurvedic treatments, it’s the perfect post-surf spot to retreat to.

 While it’s tempting to surf all day every day, the island has so much to offer, that a few sights should go unmissed.